qba73/meteo/README.md

-# yrno
+# meteo

+Go SDK for the weather and meteorological forecast from Yr.

+Disclaimer:

-Go library for the Norwegian Meteorological Institute and the Norwegian Broadcasting Corporation.
+Weather forecast from Yr, delivered by the Norwegian Meteorological Institute and NRK